htsan007/5611-Final-Project/README.md

 <p align="center">
   <img src="./docs/assets/jostamEquations.JPG" width="500" height="250"> .
 </p>

-This approach may not yield the best state-of-the-art graphics for smoke or fire, but it is stable, relatively simple to implement, and easy to add extensions to compared to the original Navier-Stokes equations and other solvers mentioned in the intro.
+Compared to using the original Navier-Stokes equations and other solvers for smoke mentioned in the intro, this implementation may not yield the best state-of-the-art graphics for smoke or fire, but it is stable, relatively simple to implement, and easy to add extensions to.

 This approach involves advection and diffusion of the fluid's density, as well as advection, diffusion, and projection of the velocity.
 These density and velocity components are represented within a grid covering the whole simulation space.
 Calculating the diffusion of a component involves using the Gauss-Seidel solver which essentially finds the component that when diffused backwards will yield the current value.
 This approach is relatively simple and also stable.
 For the advection, a simple linear backtrace is used, where the velocity is traced backwards and the value at the grid-cell it lands in will be used.
 Using a backtrace approach allows for better stability than a forward approach.
 Finally, for the velocity, projection is used to ensure best stability, mass conservation, and fluid incompressability.
 For visualization, I simply took the value of each point in the grid and used it to color its corresponding pixel in the scene.